CAST-Extend/com.castsoftware.uc.gap/README.md

 Below the number of violations that will be inserted in the AP Scope: these are the genes on which the individuals in the population will be built.

-Below, there is on the left the tree view of the modules of the application, on the right the tree view of the Quality Model of the application: Business Criteria  Technical Criteria  Quality Rules.
+Below, there is on the left the tree view of the modules of the application, on the right the tree view of the Quality Model of the application: **Business Criteria -> Technical Criteria -> Quality Rules**.
 Below, for each rule, the list of violations.
 It is possible to exclude from the AP scope a single violation, all the violations for a specific rule or technical criteria, all the violations for one or more modules.
 It is also possible save these exclusions and reload them from file (xml).

 This is useful for excluding from the AP violations that are not considered significant or pertinent to the criterion chosen, or because they are considered as false positives.